 Parental participation in GWSI is essential to the success of the Suzuki approach.
 Parents are expected to attend lessons with their children and help them to prepare for the next day’s classes.
-Participation in any Music Theory Games classes and individual master classes up to the age of 13 is mandatory.
+Participation in any music enrichment class and individual master classes up to the age of 13 is mandatory.
 Efforts will be made to avoid scheduling simultaneous individual lessons for siblings except for those ages 13 and under to ensure their active participation.

 What to Expect